Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 ---

 <a name="closing"></a>
 Hope this post has been useful!
+I want to say thanks to Blair Young for his comments to help me improving this post.
 As a side note, I'm currently living in London.
 If you are in town and a GAN nerd like me and want to talk about all types of GANs, complain about the evaluation of generative models or want my opinion about your groundbreaking state-of-the-art meme generator, drop me an email!
 I'm always happy to grab a drink and share experiences.
+Feel free also to leave a comment!

 Oh, and I have just created my new [twitter account][twitter].
 I'll be sharing my new blog posts there (and some dank convolutional memes).